logto-io/docs/versioned_docs/version-1.x/docs/recipes/manage-users/admin-console.md

 ## View user activities

-To view the recent activities of a user, navigate to the "User logs" sub-tab on the "User details" panel.
+To view the recent activities of a user, navigate to the "User logs" sub-tab on the "User details" page.
 Here, you can find a table that displays the user's recent activities, including the action performed, the result of the action, the related application, and the time that the user acted.

 ![User logs](./assets/user-logs.png)